-- Add in two tablespoons of olive oil or butter, then turn on the fire and saute.
+- Add two tablespoons of olive oil or butter, turn on the fire and saute.

 - Season with salt, pepper, and cinnamon.

-- Add in the herbs.
+- Add the herbs.
 Either chop them up or add them as a bundle (boouquet garnis).

-- Pour in the stock or water.
+- Pour the stock or water.
 Make sure to submerge the veggies.

-- Bring the soup to a quick boil, then reduce the fire to a simmer.
-Cook for 20 minutes.
+- Bring the soup to a quick boil, reduce the fire to a simmer and cook for 20 minutes.